Everlasting Button – credit Russell Scott (via tumblr)

 Dundas Tablelands: Explore the rolling hills of the Dundas Tablelands and Dundas Ranges to find species of wildflower including Black Wattle, Silver Banksia, Sweet Bursaria, Blue Stars, Pale Flax-lily, Erect Guinea-flower and Nodding Blue Lilies.

-Rocklands: A bush setting at the foot of the Grampians and the Black Range, discover a range of wildflowers around the Rocklands Reservoir.
+Rocklands: A bush setting at the foot of Gariwerd (Grampians) and the Black Range State Park, discover a range of wildflowers around the Rocklands Reservoir.
 With varieties including Tinsel Lily, Victorian Smoke Bush, Wax Lip Orchid, Snow Myrtle, Mint Bush, Guinea Flower and Shrubby Velvet-Bush there is an abundance of wildflowers to admire amongst the trees and around the water’s edge.

 To learn more about the wildflowers of our region, speak to a local on 1800 807 056.